aws-samples/aws-secure-environment-accelerator/README.md

 Additionally, while the Accelerator is initially responsible for deploying a prescribed architecture, it more importantly allows for organizations to operate, evolve, and maintain their cloud architecture and security controls over time and as they grow, with mininal effort, often using native AWS tools.
 Customers don't have to change the way they operate in AWS.

-Specifically the accelerator deploys and manages the following functionality, both at initial accelerator deployment and as new accounts are created, added, or onboarded:
+Specifically the accelerator deploys and manages the following functionality, both at initial accelerator deployment and as new accounts are created, added, or onboarded in a completely automated manner:

 ### Creates AWS Account